 Boston is the capital and most populous city of the Commonwealth of Massachusetts in the United States, and the 21st most populous city in the United States.
-The city proper covers 49 square miles with an estimated population of 694,583 in 2018, also making it the most populous city in New England.
+The city proper covers 49 square miles with an estimated population of 694,583.

-The City of Boston is using technology to re-imagine its streets.
+Smart City Boston is using technology to re-imagine its streets.
 On smart streets, we use technology — like cameras and sensors — to learn more about how people navigate and interact on and with the City’s streets.
 Our most recent work focuses on roadway safety.

 Boston is a leader in the global Vision Zero initiative.
 The goal of Vision Zero is to end fatal and serious traffic crashes.
 To do this, we will use technology and data to better understand how people act on roads.
 That data will help us improve street design and safety.